CurveDocs/curve-docs/docs/crvUSD/pegkeepers/PegKeeperRegulator.md

 *The Regulator will only grant allowance to the PegKeeper to provide crvUSD to the pool if the following requirements are met.
 If any of these conditions are not satisfied, the function will return 0, causing the transaction to ultimately revert:*

 - **Providing is not paused**: This is checked using the `is_killed` method.
 If providing is paused, no crvUSD can be added to the pool.
-- **Aggregated crvUSD price is higher than 1.0**: The crvUSD price, obtained from the `aggregator`, must be above 1.0 (`10**18`).
+- **Aggregated crvUSD price is higher than 1.0**: The crvUSD price, obtained from the `aggregator` contract, must be above 1.0 (`10**18`).
 If the price is equal to or below 1.0, providing crvUSD is not allowed.
 - **Price consistency check**: The `get_p` (current AMM state price) and `price_oracle` (AMM EMA Price Oracle) must be within a specified deviation range (`price_deviation`).
 This is to prevent spam attacks by ensuring that the current price is not significantly deviating from the oracle price.
 - **Depeg threshold check**: To ensure that the price of an asset has not depegged significantly, the current price is compared against a `worst_price_threshold`.
 This check ensures that prices across the pools with PegKeepers are within an acceptable range of deviation.
 If the price deviation is within the threshold, the PegKeeper is allowed to provide crvUSD.